mdolab/dafoam/doc/source/index.rst

 DAFoam: Discrete Adjoint with OpenFOAM
 --------------------------------------

 DAFoam contains a suite of discrete adjoint solvers for OpenFOAM.
 These adjoint solvers run as standalone executives to compute derivatives.
-DAFoam also has a Python interface that allows the adjoint solvers to interact with external modules for high-fidelity design optimization.
+DAFoam also has a Python interface that allows the adjoint solvers to interact with external modules for high-fidelity design optimization using the `MACH framework <http://mdolab.engin.umich.edu/docs/machFramework/MACH-Aero.html>`_.
 DAFoam has the following features:

 - It implements an efficient discrete adjoint approach with competitive speed, scalability, accuracy, and compatibility.
 - It allows rapid discrete adjoint development for any steady-state OpenFOAM solvers with modifying only a few hundred lines of source codes.